adrielvasques/extractimagesfromvideo/README.md

 # extractimagesfromvideo
-A simple Python script to extract frames from a video and save each frame as a jpg file.
+A simple Python script to extract frames from a video and save each frame a jpg file.

 ## Dependencies